 They concluded that their results are in agreement with others who showed that black seed extracts produce antimicrobial activity against a broad range of microbes and especially on multiple antibiotic resistant bacteria.

-In 2002 at the Gifu University, Japan, studies concluded that black seed may be of significant value to sufferers of Diabetes 2.
+In 2002 at the Gifu University, Japan, studies concluded that black seed may be of significant value to sufferers of type 2 Diabetes.

-In 2003 three faculties in Van, Turkey came together and confirmed that black seed brought the lowered sugar level was brought back to the control level in diabetic rabbits.
+In 2003 three faculties in Van, Turkey came together and confirmed that black seed brought the lowered sugar level back to the control level in diabetic rabbits.